netantho/epicslide/README.md

 Macros are used to transform the HTML contents of your slide.

-You can register your own macros by creating `landslide.macro.Macro` derived classes, implementing a `process(content, source=None)` method and returning a tuple containing the modified contents and some css classes you may be wanting to add to your slide `<div>` element.
+You can register your own macros by creating `epicslide.macro.Macro` derived classes, implementing a `process(content, source=None)` method and returning a tuple containing the modified contents and some css classes you may be wanting to add to your slide `<div>` element.
 For example:

     !python
-    import landslide
+    import epicslide

-    class MyMacro(landslide.Macro):
+    class MyMacro(epicslide.Macro):
       def process(self, content, source=None):
         return content + '<p>plop</p>', ['plopped_slide']

-    g = landslide.generator.Generator(source='toto.md')
+    g = epicslide.generator.Generator(source='toto.md')
     g.register_macro(MyMacro)
     print g.render()